-Following a meeting on March 1, 2013, the USFWS reversed its recommendation for modification of the RSP, which had been accepted by FERC in the February 1 SPD.
-The suggested modification called for the use of four visual observers during both diurnal and nocturnal sampling periods, rather than the single observer proposed in the RSP.
-Through further consultation with USFWS on March 1, however, the AEA study team provided clarification of the scope, objectives, limitations, and historical justification of the visual and radar methodologies proposed, as well as contingencies for alternative methods to be used in case individual observers determined that conditions warranted modifications to increase sampling efficiency.
-USFWS deemed this additional information sufficient to drop its recommendation for four simultaneous visual observers (M. DeZeeuw, USFWS Acting CPA/Energy Coordinator, email communication, March 22, 2013; Appendix A) and the study was conducted, meeting all objectives, using single visual observers as originally proposed in RSP Section 10.15.4.1.2.
+The Study Plan provided for the use of four visual observers during both diurnal and nocturnal sampling periods, rather than the single observer as was initially proposed in the RSP.
+During a meeting with USFWS on March 1, 2013, AEA provided additional information on the scope, objectives, limitations, and historical justification of the visual and radar methodologies, as well as contingencies for alternative methods to be used in case individual observers determined that conditions warranted modifications to increase sampling efficiency.
+Based upon this additional information, USFWS agreed that a single observer would be sufficient to meet study plan objectives (M. DeZeeuw, USFWS Acting CPA/Energy Coordinator, email communication, March 22, 2013; Appendix A).
+Based upon USFWS's concurrence, the study was conducted, meeting all objectives, using single visual observers as originally proposed in RSP Section 10.15.4.1.2.